ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/ITerrain.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.location`
+              - Location of the terrain contained in the terrain data file.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.file_type`
+              - Type of terrain data file.
+A member of the AgETerrainFileType enumeration.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.sw_latitude`
+              - Latitude of the southwest corner of the terrain contained in the terrain data file.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.sw_longitude`
+              - Longitude of the southwest corner of the terrain contained in the terrain data file.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.ne_latitude`
+              - Latitude of the northeast corner of the terrain contained in the terrain data file.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.ne_longitude`
+              - Latitude of the northeast corner of the terrain contained in the terrain data file.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.resolution`
+              - Resolution of the terrain data.
+Uses Angle Dimension.
             * - :py:attr:`~ansys.stk.core.stkobjects.ITerrain.use_terrain`
+              - Whether to use the terrain.

 Import detail